These pages were updated on: 17 May 2021.

 - Beavers, Cubs, Scouts and Explorers will be able to meet indoors, with no legal limit on youth numbers, however you should keep it as one section meeting at a time with flexibility for smaller sections to join together if required.
 We recommend most sections to continue meeting outdoors if they can.

-- Adult activities can only take place outdoors and should follow the current Government guidance.
+- Adult activities should follow the current Government guidance.

 Templates, Guidelines & Resources